Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 Kivy is built on top of Python and was initially released in 2011 by The Kivy Organisation.
 From research I can deduce that when you create applications with Kivy, you write your control flow (business or application logic) in Python and then the UI is driven by widgets that are represented in Kivy language (Kv), a *language dedicated to describing user interface and interactions*.

 Kivy is relatively mature which is promising for all the reasons I've detailed above.
 Another major plus point for me is that applications created in Kivy are powered by Python.
 At Antiblanks we've seen a rise in customers looking for us to work on Python applications over the last six months and it's not a skill we hold in-house past having dabbled a small amount with micro-services written in [Flask](http://flask.pocoo.org/) and web services written in [Django](https://www.djangoproject.com/).
-Hence there could be a potential trend in the industry that is moving toward using Python, according to [Stack Overflow](https://stackoverflow.com/), Python is currently *the fastest-growing programming language*.
+Hence there could be a potential trend in the industry that is moving toward using Python; according to [Stack Overflow](https://stackoverflow.com/), Python is currently *the fastest-growing programming language*.
 Trends like this should not be ignored and if Python has a strong future then there is argument that one should learn the language.

 On the flip side of the coin, research shows Kivy to have a few obvious drawbacks: The first being that Kivy has a *non-native* looking UI.
 I've also found several mentions of the application start time being impacted when using Kivy and I've found mention of the resulting APK for Android being noticeably large.
 On top of this, it must be noted that creating an application in Kivy will require adopting a new language which could be time consuming and hinder progress in the early stages of development.